In 2018, women paid less than 1% more for car insurance than men. Let's explore why.

 Using a methodology outlinedhere,we discovered that USAA is the cheapest car insurance company for women.
 At $485, USAA is $271 cheaper than the group average.
 If you do not qualify for USAA, as you have to be a military or family member, Geico is the next cheapest option.
 Geico will set you back $606 per 6-months or $101 per month.

 Like many attributes about yourself, your gender can tell your insurance company what kind of driver and client you will be.
 For young clients, male drivers under 25 are significantly more expensive than young female drivers.
 An insurance company sees young male drivers as more likely to get into an accident or moving violation.
 Thus, they’re more expensive to insure.

 As you age, women pay slightly more for car insurance.

 Still, more and more states are starting to phase this methodology out.
-Hawaii, Massachusetts, Montana, North Carolina, and Pennsylvania are the only states which do not consider gender as a rating factor.
-Currently, men pay more in 34 states while women pay more in only 12 with the remaining states not factored in as previously mentioned.
+Hawaii, Massachusetts, Montana, and California, are the only states which do not consider gender as a rating factor.
+Furthermore, effective January 1st, 2019, California, Washington DC, and Oregon require non-binary gender options.
+Currently, women pay more in 27 states and pay less in 21 states.

 You should consider that these discounts, while not a huge amount, are averaged amount across all insurance companies and across all states.
 Some states and some insurance companies might give more.